3DGenomes/TADbit/README.rst

 TADbit training
 ***************

-Next TADbit training, "**CSDM14 Chromosome structure determination using modelling and Hi-C data**", will take place at the *Instituto Gulbenkian de Ciencia* in Oeiras (Portugal) at the `GTPB <http://gtpb.igc.gulbenkian.pt/bicourses/index.html>`_ training programme from the **Nov 25th to Nov 28th**.
+Next TADbit training, `CSDM14 Chromosome structure determination using modelling and Hi-C data <http://gtpb.igc.gulbenkian.pt/bicourses/CSDM14/>`_, will take place at the *Instituto Gulbenkian de Ciencia* in Oeiras (Portugal) at the `GTPB <http://gtpb.igc.gulbenkian.pt/bicourses/index.html>`_ training programme from the **Nov 25th to Nov 28th**.